 It is noteworthy that the papers of Horace Mann Bond have been archived at the University of Massachusetts at Amherst.
 Much of his research emphasized the social, economic, and geographic factors influencing academic achievement as well as demonstrating that Bond was at the forefront of not only black education but also the movement for civil rights.

-He authored Education for Freedom: A History of Lincoln University, The Education of the Negro in the American Social Order, and The Education of the Negro in Alabama.
-He is the father of Julian Bond, a former member of the Georgia state legislature and current chairman of the governing board of the NAACP.
+Bond, a member of Sigma Pi Phi fraternity, authored Education for Freedom: A History of Lincoln University, The Education of the Negro in the American Social Order, and The Education of the Negro in Alabama.
+He is the father of Julian Bond, a former member of the Georgia state legislature and later chairman of the governing board of the NAACP.